electron-userland/electron-builder/docs/configuration/win.md

 4. Continue, Continue, Accept software license agreement.
 5. Select "Microsoft Edge on Windows 10".
 6. The next steps are general, see [Installing Windows on your Mac using Parallels Desktop](http://kb.parallels.com/4729) from "Step 6: Specify a name and location".

+Parallels Windows 10 VM will be used automatically to build AppX on macOS.
+No need even start VM — it will be started automatically on demand and suspended after build.
+No need to specify VM — it will be detected automatically (first Windows 10 VM will be used).

 #### How do create VirtualBox Windows 10 Virtual Machine?